orbcoding/orb/README.md

 ## More on arguments and functions

 Functions callable through orb and listed in help - aka. "`public functions`" - have to be declared with `function` prefix and `()`.
 If not it will be considered a "`private function`" that is used internally in the file.
-See `orb utils _has_public_function`
+See `orb core _has_public_function`

 ```BASH
  declare -A my_function_args=(